Supported values for user features

 How to set user features

-• Use the features parameter of the calculate price API endpoint when you want to take into account temporary or frequently changing factors that may affect the user’s optimal price.
+featuresparameter of the calculate price API endpoint when you want to take into account temporary or frequently changing factors that may affect the user’s optimal price. - Use the set user features API endpoint.